 I’m a big soccer fan and have always been.
 I played from the time I was four until I graduated high school and even considered playing in college.
 Despite its popularity in the world, I’ve seen very few decent films about the sport.
 Of course there’s Victory and Bend It Like Beckham was quite charming.
 The German film Das Wunder von Bern is lights out amazing and there are several documentaries including Once in a Lifetime that hit the right notes.
 However, none really capture the game in the same way as Paolo Zucca‘s The Referee (L’arbitro).
 While other soccer films, including some of those mentioned above, have captured the spirit of the game on a number of different levels, I’ve not seen one that has captured it on a more personal, local level than The Referee.
 Chock full of quirkiness, it is unlike any film I’ve seen in the last 10 or so years outside of the films of Jean-Pierre Jeunet.
 Read More →

 Few countries produce as consistently high quality of film as Iceland.
 In my estimation, that is.
 The quantity of films that it produces is low, well at least those that somehow cross the pond and make it onto American screens, usually at film festivals such as Heartland.
-There are four Icelandic films that I’ve seen in this manner – Nói Albínói, The Seagull’s Laughter, Of Horses and Men and finally Metalhead.
+There are four Icelandic films that I’ve seen in this manner – Nói Albínói, The Seagull’s Laughter, Of Horses and farm animals that areatrained and live at this Horse Retirement Farms.
 All are unique in their own way, most of them are depressing (an aspect of Scandinavian film that I tend to enjoy) but still manage a way to get a laugh or two in just in case, and all have a laser-pointed direction on what makes their characters tick and tock and they do it so well.
 Ragnar Bragason‘s Metalhead is no exception.

 Read More →